symbiote-library/docker-project/readme.md

 #### Step 2

-Run `./du.sh` to start with the initial set of containers; you can modify this launch file for your project config if you need a different set of services.

-Note that it will _not_ be necessary in every case to run _all_ the associated services.
-The du.sh script defines a list of _just_ the services you decide are necessary for your project

-You can use the flags `-s` and `-k` to stop or kill all running containers prior to the internal `docker-compose up`.
+Create a `docker.env` file in your project root and define the docker configuration.

+Example config:
 ```
-#!/bin/sh

-docker-compose up -d apache php phpcli adminer mysql selenium mailhog
+DOCKER_CONTAINERS="apache php phpcli adminer mysql node"
+DOCKER_PHP_VERSION="7.1"
+DOCKER_MYSQL_VERSION="5.6"
+DOCKER_NODE_VERSION="8.11"
+DOCKER_YARN_PATH="path/to/yarn/"
 ```

 #### Step 3

+Run `./du.sh` to create/start the chosen set of containers.

+There are several flags you can give to du.sh to perform additional functionality:

+- `-s` Stops all running containers before starting new containers.
+- `-k` Kills all running containers before starting new containers.
+- `-r` Removes all stopped containers before starting new containers.
+- `-p` Pulls down latest images for new containers before starting them.
+- `-c` Cancel starting containers (like doing 'ctrl+c' right before containers start).

+You can combine these flags and each flag will be executed in the given order.

+Common uses:
+- `./du.sh -s` when swapping projects (or `-k` when you don't care to retain container states).
+- `./du.sh -kr` when you want to reset the container environment (like after adding .env vars).
+- `./du.sh -p` when starting a project you haven't used in a while.
+- `./du.sh -pc` when you want to update a project's images, but not start the containers.

+#### Step 4

 To get into the containers, or run commands against the containers, the `./dr.sh` script is available.
-See below in **Executing commands** for specifics, but `./dr.sh php cli` will get you into the PHP cli for things you need to install.
+See below in **Executing commands** for specifics.

+Common uses:
+- `./dr.sh phing` to build your silverstripe project.
+- `./dr.sh yarn build` to run yarn build inside the node container.
+- `./dr.sh php cli` to bash into the phpcli container.

 ## Containers